derhansen/sf_event_mgt/Documentation/Faq/Index.rst

 The first registration saved is the "main registration", and all other registrations saved later will depend on the "main registration".
-All "dependent registrations" will automatically get the option "No e-mail notifications" set to true, so custom notifications are only sent to the e-mail address of the "main registration".
+All "dependent registrations" will automatically get the option "No email notifications" set to true, so custom notifications are only sent to the email address of the "main registration".

-If automatic confirmation is turned off (default), the user has to confirm the registration by clicking a link in the confirmation e-mail.
+If automatic confirmation is turned off (default), the user has to confirm the registration by clicking a link in the confirmation email.
 When the user confirms the registration, all "dependent registrations" of the "main registration will automatically also be confirmed.

 How can I set a default currency?